danvega/danvega-dev/blog/2019/08/08/css-grid-generator.md

 ---
-slug: 'css-grid-generator'
+slug: "css-grid-generator"
-title: 'Learn how to use CSS Grid with a FREE tool CSS Grid Generator'
+title: "Learn how to use CSS Grid with a FREE tool CSS Grid Generator"
-date: '2019-08-08T18:13:57.456Z'
+date: "2019-08-08T18:13:57.456Z"
 published: false
-excerpt: 'Learn how to create a CSS Grid Layout with a free tool called CSS Grid Generator" '
+excerpt: "Learn how to create a CSS Grid Layout with a free tool called CSS Grid Generator"
-author: 'Dan Vega'
+author: "Dan Vega"
 tags:
-  - 'css'
+  - "css"
-  - 'vue'
+  - "vue"
-cover: './css-grid-generator-cover.png'
+cover: "./css-grid-generator-cover.png"
 ---

 As someone who has been developing web applications for almost 20 years now, I have seen it all.
 I started in FrontPage, moved to Dreamweaver, nested tables inside of tables and learned how to float and clear fix everything.

 While you won't see any awards for my designs on my bookshelf I am able to create some very nice simple and clean layouts.
-That said I have never really enjoyed it because it has always been a huge pain in the a$$.
+That said I have never really enjoyed it because it has always been a huge pain in the a\$\$.
 I have always felt like I was just hacking away until my layout looked almost like what I had in mind.

 This is why when tools like [CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) & [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) came along I was beyond excited about the possibilities of creating clean layouts.
 I think if you combine these 2 technologies along with just how far JavaScript has come it is what has really got me excited about front end development these days.